lil-brumski/brumski_cpp/README.md

 This is a simple static C++ library that can be used for some mathematics, CGPA and ASCII art related stuff.

-To get this project on your device and build it, run the following commands:
+To get this project on your device and build it, run the following commands in your project directory:

 ```bash
    git clone https://github.com/lil-brumski/brumski_cpp.git